SandraBotica/ML_Project_4/README.md

 ## Getting Started

  1. **<heart_ML.ipynb>**  for summary statistics, plots, machine learning models.
+  - Random Forest
+  - Logistic Regression
+  - PCA (Principal Component Analysis)

     This notebook populates the `images` folder used for the slidedeck.

+ 2. **<heart_ML_NN.ipynb>** for neural network run from colab

- 2. A report/writeup of this project can be found in the file <report.md>
+ 3. A report/writeup of this project can be found in the file <report.md>

 ## Contact